blockchainofthings/Catenis-API-Docs/source/includes/basic_concepts.md

 The Catenis node is the entity used to aggregate the Catenis Enterprise services for a specific region or user premises.

 Catenis nodes are identified by their index.
-Currently, only one public, central Catenis node &mdash; referred to as the *Catenis Hub node* &mdash; is available.
+Currently, only one public, central Catenis node — referred to as the *Catenis Hub node* — is available.
 The Catenis Hub node has index 0.

 Clients are defined within a given Catenis node.
 So, a Catenis node will typically have one or more clients.

 ## Permission rights

-Catenis Enterprise provides a permission mechanism where a virtual device &mdash; the *controlling device* &mdash; can allow or deny other virtual devices &mdash; the *controlled devices* &mdash; to interact with it in a given predefined way.
+Catenis Enterprise provides a permission mechanism where a virtual device — the *controlling device* — can allow or deny other virtual devices — the *controlled devices* — to interact with it in a given predefined way.
 Such predefined controlled interactions are referred to as *permission events*.

 ### Permission events